Octachron/RFCs/rfcs/structured_diagnostics.md

 ### Variant constructors subtyping rules

-The constructor rules can be divided in two parts, the dual rule for record field addition
+The constructor rules are more complex and can be divided in two parts, the dual rule for record field addition

 1. remove constructors from a sum type